-Foreign bodies such as dirt, tools or loose components can be left by accident inside the machine after maintenance is performed.
+Foreign bodies such as dirt, tools or loose components, such as screws etc., can be left by accident inside the machine after maintenance is performed.
 These can cause short circuits, reduce the performance of the cooling system or increase noise in operation.
-They can also damage the motor.
+They can also damage the machine.

-- Ensure that no foreign bodies are left in or on the motor. - Securely attach all loose parts once you have completed the work. - · Carefully remove any dirt.
+- When carrying out maintenance work, make sure that no foreign bodies are left in or on the machine. - Securely attach all loose parts again once you have completed the maintenance procedures. - Carefully remove any dirt.